Jane Antonia Cornish: Film scores

-Cornish has also written music for films, and was the first female to win a British Academy Award (BAFTA) for music.
-She has scored many films including Fireflies in the Garden, which stars Julia Roberts and Ryan Reynolds, and Henson's Five Children and It.
+Cornish has also written music for films, and was the first woman to win a British Academy Award (BAFTA) for music.
+She has scored many films, including Fireflies in the Garden, which stars Julia Roberts and Ryan Reynolds, and Five Children and It.
 She was named one of the UK Film Council's Breakthrough Brits in Hollywood in 2005.
-She has been nominated for Breakthrough Composer of the Year by the International Film Music Critics Association and was nominated for a Robert Award for Best Score for her soundtrack to Island of Lost Souls.
+She was nominated for Breakthrough Composer of the Year by the International Film Music Critics Association, and was nominated for a Robert Award for Best Score for her soundtrack to Island of Lost Souls.

 Cornish has also orchestrated films, including Kung Fu Panda and Maleficent.
-She was the composer for the 2017 documentary film, Scotty and the Secret History of Hollywood.
+She was the composer for the 2017 documentary film Scotty and the Secret History of Hollywood.